cs50dartmouth/cs50-dev/README.md

 CS50 configuration files for Linux.

 This repository contains files for configuring your CS50 development environment on the Thayer Computing systems.
-Specifically, it contains the following files:
+Specifically, it contains the following:

+* file `README.md` - these instructions, in 'Markdown' format.
-* `dotfiles` - the 'dot' files for your home directory; see the README file there.
+* directory `dotfiles` - the 'dot' files for your home directory; see [dotfiles/README.md](dotfiles/README.md).
+* symbolic link `shared` to a shared directory of CS50 content provided by the instructor.
-* `.gitignore` - a template for the `.gitignore` file to be used when you create a new, empty git repository.
+* file `.gitignore` - a template for the `.gitignore` file to be used when you create a new, empty git repository.

-(In CS50, most of the time you will begin work with a clone of a 'starter kit' repository we prepare, which will already include a `.gitignore` file.)
+You won't see `.gitignore` unless you `ls -a`.

 ## Preparing your laptop